QUICK FACTS ABOUT RICHARD

 and improvising through changes.

-In 2011 Richard starts his own label *Richie Rich Music* to be able to release his own music in the future. one-voice was the first release on january 5th, 2013 and featured some of the guitarists Richard has shared the stage with over the past years: Greg Howe, Guthrie Govan, Andy Timmons, Alex Machacek, Kiko Loureiro, Jose de Castro, Randy Brecker and Eric Gale, all join Richard on this fusion-fest that also features Lalle Larsson on keys, Sebastiaan Cornelissen (dr) and Frans Vollink (b).
-The next two releases for 2013 on Richie Rich Music were the re-release of the classic 1995 release ‘Generator’ (with Scott Henderson, Carl Verheyen, Dan Gilbert, Scott Kinsey and Frank Gambalei), which was originally released by Mark Varney on his Legato label.
+In 2011 Richard starts his own label *Richie Rich Music* to be able to release his own music in the future.
+RHPII was the first release on january 5th, 2013 and featured some of the guitarists Richard has shared the stage with over the past years: Greg Howe, Guthrie Govan, Andy Timmons, Alex Machacek, Kiko Loureiro, Jose de Castro, Randy Brecker and Eric Gales, all join Richard on this fusion-fest that also features Lalle Larsson on keys.
+The next two releases for 2013 on Richie Rich Music were the re-release of the classic 1995 release ‘Generator‘ (with Scott Henderson, Carl Verheyen, Dan Gilbert, Scott Kinsey and Frank Gambalei), which was originally released by Mark Varney on his Legato label.
 The remastered version of the 2004 release ‘RHP’, including a bonus track was released may 2014.

-At the end of 2013, Richard was asked by Dweezil Zappa to share the stage with him at The Melkweg, Amsterdam, where they both jammed on ‘Zomby Woof’.
-In 2015 and 2018, Richard joined the stage again with Dweezil Zappa.
+At the end of 2013, Richard got a call from Dweezil Zappa to share the stage with him at a sold out The Melkweg, Amsterdam, where they both jammed on ‘Zomby Woof’.
+In 2015, 2018 and 2020, Richard again joined the stage with Dweezil Zappa.

-There have been interviews and reviews with and about Richard in the ‘Guitarist’ and the Dutch ‘Music Maker’, American ‘Guitar World’ and ‘Jazz Times’ and the Japanese ‘Young Guitar’ and the Italian ‘Axe’ and the cover of Polish ‘Gitarzysta’.
+There have been interviews and reviews with and about Richard in the ‘Guitarist‘ and the Dutch ‘Music Maker‘, American ‘Guitar World‘ and ‘Jazz Times‘ and the Japanese ‘Young Guitar‘ and the Italian ‘Axe‘ and Richard was on the cover of Polish ‘Gitarzysta‘.
+Recently, Richard was on the cover of Dutch ‘Gitarist‘ magazine, being chosen ‘best Guitarist’ in two categories for 5 years in a row.

 1996 – Mark Varney’s Generator (w/ Scott Henderson, Frank Gambale, Carl Verheyen, Scott Kinsey, Dan Gilbert)